MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 1. From the **Queries** view, select one table after the other to configure connections and login with your account.
 If creating the connection fails, try selecting **Source** under Applied steps and retry configuring the connection.
     :::image type="content" source="media/byodlbi-7.png" alt-text="Configure connections for the data sources.":::
 1. Select **Continue** when you see a notification about connecting data from multiple sources.
-1. Select **Save and Close** – the validation running when you Save should succeed.
+1. Select **Save and Close** and wait for the validation to finish.
-1. Select **Close**.
+1. Select **Close** to close the edit tables view.
 1. Select **… > Settings** on the dataflow.
 1. Configure a daily schedule refresh.
-Check when data typically arrives in your data storage account and schedule the refresh for some time after that so it’s in sync.
+Check when files are usually written to your storage account by the Data Export feature, and set the daily refresh of the dataflow up for after that.
+This means the dataflow will run after data is exported to your storage account.
       :::image type="content" source="media/byodlbi-8.png" alt-text="Configure scheduled refresh for the dataflow.":::
 1. Refresh the dataflow manually.
 The initial refresh may take 1-2hrs to run, depending on how big your inventory is.
 Check the Refresh History to see when it completes.
 1. Copy the Power BI workspace and dataflow ID